 Couple of things from the world of newspapers.

-One involves a newspaper that ran a story over the weekend that has fast become one of the most talked-about stories of the weekend.
+One involves a newspaper that ran a story over the weekend that has fast become one of the most talked about stories of the weekend.

-And then a story about a newspaper calling a senator to task for a moment that no one would know about if the unless the publisher of the newspaper had not called out the political figure in question.
+And then a story about a newspaper calling a senator to task for a moment that no one would know about unless the publisher of the newspaper had not called out the political figure in question.

-The political figure is Harry Reed.
+The political figure is Harry Reid.

 The newspaper is the Las Vegas Review Journal, and we'll just share that here in a minute.